-Simple put, anything you owe.
+Simply put, anything you owe.
 Here are examples of liabilities:

 Credit card debt

-Next you will need to add up all of your debt.
+Next, you will need to add up all of your debt.
 This may be a bit easier because bill collectors tend to know where you are at all times.

 I have created a simple excel Net Worth calculator.
-It lists items typically found in an individuals Net Worth to take the guess work out of deciding what needs to be included.
+It lists items typically found in an individual’s Net Worth to take the guesswork out of deciding what needs to be included.